hoj201/retreat_2017_presentation/PITCHME.md

 - We should know our ground truth
 - Step counter
 - ROI calculator
-- We should get rid of Our caveates (e.g. "semi-reliable", "but only if ..", "correct side")
+- We should get rid of Our caveats (e.g. "semi-reliable", "but only if ..", "correct side")
 ---

 # Ground truth